Rostaing/rostaing-ocr/README.md

 # Rostaing OCR, created by Davila Rostaing.

-A simple and powerful Python tool for extracting text from images and scanned PDFs.
-It leverages Tesseract, PyMuPDF, and MarkItDown to produce clean plain text (`.txt`) and Markdown (`.md`) files.
+A Python OCR package for extracting text from scanned and native images or PDFs, designed for integration into AI applications such as LLMs and RAG, and to produce clean plain text (`.txt`) and Markdown (`.md`) files.

 ## Features